aguspesce/aspect-docker/README.md

 You need to install [Docker](https://www.docker.com/) in order to run the script.

-You need to enable the kernel module in each boot and run the module.
+Please remember to enable the docker kernel module to able to use it.

 Test the docker: